kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

 ## Configure Prometheus Server

 Now, we have to configure a Prometheus scrapping job to scrape the metrics using this service.
-We are going to configure scrapping job similar to this [kubernetes-service-endpoints](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/builtin#kubernetes-service-endpoints) job that scrapes metrics from endpoints of a service.
+We are going to configure scraping jobs similar to this [kubernetes-service-endpoints](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/builtin#kubernetes-service-endpoints) job that scrapes metrics from endpoints of a service.

 Let's configure a Prometheus scrapping job to collect metrics from this service.